 - Doing whatever you can to “fit in” with your group because you simply cannot fathom the idea of not belonging – so you kiss the idea to “be yourself” goodbye.

 We do all this and more just to fit in and be considered normal.
-We want so badly to be a part of the tribe so we are willing to pay any price – including trading in our real self.
+We want so badly to belong to the tribe so we are willing to pay any price – including trading in our real self.

 It hurts to disown your innate right to be yourself.

 Nobody understands this better than I do, because I paid that price for years.